 Users can visualize imputation and benchmarking results at https://

-To use the dashboard for visualization, CSV files must contain the following columns in this exact order:
+To use the dashboard, CSV files must contain the following columns in this exact order:

 type: Type of metric (e.g., “benchmark_loss”, “distribution_distance”, “predictor_correlation”)method: Imputation method name (e.g., “QRF”, “OLS”, “QuantReg”, “Matching”, “MDN”)variable: Variable being imputed or analyzedquantile: Quantile level (numeric value, “mean”, or “N/A”)metric_name: Name of the metric (e.g., “quantile_loss”, “log_loss”)metric_value: Numeric value of the metricsplit: Data split indicator (e.g., “train”, “test”, “full”)additional_info: JSON-formatted string with additional metadata

-Users can use the format_csv() function from microimpute.utils to automatically format imputation and benchmarking results into the correct structure for dashboard visualization.
-This function accepts outputs from various analysis functions (autoimpute results, comparison metrics, distribution comparisons, etc.) and returns a properly formatted DataFrame.
+The format_csv() function from microimpute.utils formats imputation and benchmarking results into the correct structure for the dashboard.
+It accepts outputs from various analysis functions (autoimpute results, comparison metrics, distribution comparisons) and returns a properly formatted DataFrame.